a11yproject/a11yproject.com/about.md

 permalink: about.html
 ---

-For many web developers, accessibility is complex and somewhat difficult.
-The Accessibility Project understands that and we want to help to make web accessibility easier for front end developers to implement.
-Our strategy is to accomplish this with 3 principles in mind:
+Accessibility can be a complex and difficult topic.
+The Accessibility Project understands this and wants to help make it easier to implement on the web.
+Our goal is to accomplish this with three principles in mind:

 1. **Digestible.** We strive to feature short, digestible pieces of content.
-1. **Up-to-date.** The project is hosted on Github so information can be current with the latest standards.
+1. **Up-to-date.** The project is hosted on GitHub so information can be current with the latest standards.
-1. **Forgiving.** People make mistakes and web accessibility is hard, so we seek to be encouraging.
+1. **Forgiving.** People make mistakes, so we seek to be encouraging.

 ### Why accessibility is important